Fedinjo/Fedinjo/README.md

 - 👀 I’m interested in anything except ......
 JAVA
 - 🌱 I’m currently learning Machine Learning with Python (and many other stuff [of course])

-  ☣ And what else? ☢\n
+  ☣ And what else? ☢

 ☮☮☮☮☮☮☮☮☮☮☮☮☮☮☮